-In an effort to curb the onset of diabetes, the PEBB Program will offer the NOT ME Diabetes Prevention Program to Group Health and Uniform Medical Plan (UMP) members who have prediabetes or high blood sugar and are not enrolled in Medicare.
+In an effort to curb the onset of diabetes, the PEBB Program will offer the NOT ME Diabetes Prevention Program to Group Health and Uniform Medical Plan (UMP) members who have prediabetes or high blood sugar, and are not enrolled in Medicare.
 (If you're enrolled in Kaiser Permanente, please contact your plan to enroll in its prediabetes coaching program.)

 The free program is a 16-week series of onehour sessions taught by trained health coaches at YMCAs and community centers throughout the state.
+NOT ME will also offer onsite lab (continued) testing to screen employees for diabetes and prediabetes at participating state agency and higher-education workplaces in 2014.

-In addition, UMP will offer the NOT ME Diabetes Control Program for its members who already have diabetes and are not enrolled in Medicare.
+Program for its members who already have diabetes and are not enrolled in Medicare.
 The free program includes a quarterly session with a registered pharmacist who is trained in helping members manage diabetes.
 See related article on page 4.